The primary purpose of sales onboarding and training is to get salespeople ready to sell. This is done by educating them to:

 Citizen data scientist and data scientist: data scientists, including consultants, who crank up data full-time.
 Individuals who create predictive or prescriptive analytics outside their primary job functions.

-IT Managers: IT departments who provide data analytics to their internal stakeholders.
+IT Managers: IT departments that provide data analytics to their internal stakeholders.

-Again, employees don’t need to know these personas in-depth, but they need to be aware of who use the products, why they use it, and the benefit they receive as a result.
+Again, employees don’t need to know these personas in-depth, but they need to be aware of who uses the products, why they use it, and the benefit they receive as a result.